brainpolislab/E-KAN/README.md

 | TabNet                 | n_steps = 10, optimizer_fn = torch.optim.Adam, lambda_sparse = 1e-4, momentum = 0.3, scheduler_params = {"step_size": 10, "gamma": 0.9}, scheduler_fn = torch.optim.lr_scheduler.StepLR, max_epochs = 200, patience = 300, batch_size = 52, virtual_batch_size = 52, weights = 1, drop_last = False |
 | KAN base learner       | G = 6, K = 3, steps = 20 , width=[input_size,1,2] |                   |
 | Deep KAN               | G = 6, K = 3, steps = 20, width=[input_size,8,4,2], lamb=0.9 |

+## Description of the repo
+This is the repo with all the code needed to run the experiments described in the related article under review for the MICCAI workshop AMAI.

+## Notes about the file organization
+With CV-KAN you create a corrected version of the folds according to the correction pipeline.
+With KAN validation you use the corrected data to cross-validate the models and gather the results.
+With KAN explainability you train the algorithm and explain it (also here are defined the methods to train the model and a method to use it to make predictions. the model architecture used for CV is defined in PRONIA functions

 ## Notes about the usability of this repo